dewebdes/partizan/README.md

 - **Screenshot Capture**: Captures screenshots of specified hosts and saves them for further analysis.
 - **Host List Processing**: Cleans and processes host lists to remove subdomains and duplicates.
 - **Random Wordlist Generator**: Creates random wordlists from a main wordlist based on user input, distributing unique words across chunks.
+- **URL Extraction**: Extracts and processes URLs from the specified hostnames for detailed analysis and security checks.

 ## Getting Started